So what are the course costs associated with this subject?

 Regardless, it’s clear that as institutions compete for applications in a competitive market, many are already going to great lengths to boost value wherever possible.
 Some now boast an assessed work experience placement for every student while others provide free budgeting classes.
 One university offers a ‘no hidden extras’ promise to cover all course costs and some online nanodegree providers even come with a ‘get a job or your money back’ guarantee.

 Considering that 69 per cent of students say that having core textbooks included in course fees would represent better value for money, many forward-thinking universities are now giving students access to the Kortext digital learning platform as an attractive enhancement to their academic offering.

 Undergraduate Marketing Student and Kortext user, Inayat Patel, says:

 The free etextbooks have made a huge difference to me both financially and academically.
 Each of my textbooks would have cost £30-£70 and I saved around £250 in the last year alone.

-Kortext also offers valuable analytics tools to help educators understand how students are engaging with course materials and who might benefit from targeted support.
+Kortext, the UK’s leading digital learning platform, also offers valuable analytics tools to help educators understand how students are engaging with course learning materials and who might benefit from targeted support.
 These steps towards greater personalisation seem sensible since 91 per cent of learners say they are happy for lecturers to track their progress if this helps them to achieve better grades, with 76 per cent saying that they think analytics can help minimise dropout.